Overview

 Entrypoints

-In a UIX app, UI is provided via default exports from the entrypoint.ts/entrypoint.tsx files located at the root of the backend or frontend directories.
+In a UIX app, the user interface is provided by default exports from the entrypoint.ts/entrypoint.tsx files located at the root of the backend or frontend directories.

-There is a variety of values that can be exported from an entrypoint to be displayed in the browser client, including strings, HTML Elements, Blobs and more.
+There are variety of values that can be exported from an entrypoint for display in the browser, including strings, HTML Elements, Blobs and more.

 Entrypoint configurations

-If there are no backend entrypoint exports, the UI is generated directly on each frontend client from the frontend entrypoint.
+If there are no backend entrypoint exports, the UI is generated directly from the frontend entrypoint on each frontend client.
 This configuration is useful for complex web applications with user-specific UI and also when the UI content should not be available on the backend.

 UI generated on the backend entrypoint is "moved" to the frontend client.
 UIX supports multiple methods for backend rendering.

-When entrypoint exports for both the frontend and the backend are available, they are automatically merged.
-This configuration normally only makes senses in combination with Entrypoint Routes.
+If entrypoint exports exist for both the frontend and the backend, they will be merged automatically.
+This configuration is especially useful when combined with Entrypoint Routes.

-The following diagram visualizes the concept of route merging in UIX: d
+The following diagram visualizes the concept of route merging in UIX: Entrypoint Routing

 Backend routes are always prioritized over frontend routes.